16 killed in shooting rampage, deadliest in Canadian history

-TORONTO (AP) — A gunman disguised as a police officer went on a rampage across the Canadian province of Nova Scotia, shooting people in their homes and setting fires, leaving 16 people dead Sunday, in the deadliest such attack in the country’s history.
-Officials said the suspected shooter was also dead.
+TORONTO (AP) — A gunman disguised as a police officer shot people in their homes and set fires in a rampage across the Canadian province of Nova Scotia that killed 16 people, the deadliest such attack in the country’s history.
+Officials said Sunday the suspected shooter was also dead.

 A police officer was among those killed.
 Several bodies were found inside and outside one home in the small, rural town of Portapique, about 60 miles (100 kilometers) north of Halifax — what police called the first scene.
 Bodies were also found at other locations.
-Authorities believe the shooter may have targeted his first victims but then began attacking randomly.
+The assault began late Saturday, and authorities believe the shooter may have targeted his first victims but then began attacking randomly.

 Overnight, police began advising residents of the town — already on lockdown because of the coronavirus pandemic — to lock their doors and stay in their basements.
 Several homes in the area were set on fire as well.